felsenlab/msnaf/README.md

 ### Pipelines
 Pipelines are a collection of modules that get run in order.
 They are defined by YAML config files, which contain a list of modules and parameters.
 Example pipelines are shown below.
 To add a module to the pipeline, simply add it's name to the list.
 Modules with user definable params (e.g., any @param declarations) can be specified using the colon, indent, param_name pattern seen in the template.
 Modules without params should be set to {} (an empty dict).

+The pipeline steps through the list of modules one at a time: first it loads the data declared in the `@requires` and `@params` decorators and passes this data to the module as `data` and `params`.
+It then executes the module and saves the output to the output file.

 ```yaml
 initH5: